himanshurijal/Pacman/README.md

 # Pacman
-A simplified remake of the original Pacman arcade game.

-Currently, the game features a single level design where the player will have three tries to complete the level.
+The game currently features a single level design where the player has three tries to complete the level and win.

 ![](images/levelDesign.png)